samlaubscher/Stellar-Drift-Game-M2/README.md

     }
   }
 ```
-The `getAllPossibleShipLocations()` function outputs the value of `shipLocations[]`, containing both the X and Y coordinates in each array itteration from 0 - 360. `getShipLocation(angle)` then takes the input of angle and calls the array itteration associated with that value of angle.
+The `getAllPossibleShipLocations()` function outputs the value of `shipLocations[]`, containing both the X and Y coordinates in each array itteration from 0 - 360. `getShipLocation(angle)` then takes the input of angle and calls the array key associated with that value of angle.

 First I needed to create an algorythm that would perform the operations used in this plotting `ctx.arc(centerOfX + (0.4*shipFromCenter), centerOfY + (0.92*shipFromCenter), s, 0, Math.PI*2)`.